 The Colon Cancer Check program is an organized population based colorectal screening program.
 All Ontarians aged 50 and over qualify to be screened for colorectal cancer.

 Age and family history are two common risk factors for colorectal cancer.
-If you have a family member (parent, child, sibling) who has had colorectal cancer, you ar at greater risk and should have a colonoscopy.
+If you have a family member (parent, child, sibling) who has had colorectal cancer, you are at greater risk and should have a colonoscopy.

 If you are over 50 and do not have a family history of the disease, you should speak to your health care provider about screening for colorectal cancer using a simple take home Fecal Occult Blood Test (FOBT).

-Types of Screening
+- Types of screening

 Fecal Occult Blood Test (FOBT)